temedeus/double-falcon/README.md

 ## Double Falcon

-Double Falcon makes it possible for user to scan local directories for duplicate files.
+Double Falcon is a desktop application that scans local directories for duplicate files.
 Double Falcon generates hashes based on content to detect identical files.
-Front-end is React with hooks + context to manage with state.
+Front-end is React with hooks + context to manage state.
+Front-end is wrapped as an Electron application.
 Back-end is written in C++ that needs to be compiled to a native node module for each platform.

 All React components are written as functional components.